sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 ### Block Proof Structure

 Based on the divide-and-conquer approach, we can construct the block proof by recursively aggregating transaction proofs.
-Before provind the block, we also divide the circuit of state commitment and keys commitment.
+Before proving the block, we also divide the circuit of state commitment and keys commitment.
+Of course these two circuits can be parallelized.

 $$
 \begin{aligned}